residential property with a front driveway

 grey parked car in a driveway

 Start with the most obvious place – check your car door itself.
-Many people simply forget their keys hanging from the door without realizing it.
+Many people simply forget their keys hanging from the door without realising it.
 If you live in a safe neighbourhood, chances are your keys will still be there untouched.

-2. Check your clothes from the previous day
+5. Check your clothes from the previous day

 walk in closet